zkrising/zkrising/README.md

 I code in my free time to try and make cool things.

-I'm a fan of (and mainly use) TypeScript and Javascript, but I'm planning on learning some other lower-level technologies this year.
+I'm a fan of (and mainly use) TypeScript and Javascript, but I'm planning on learning some other lower-level technologies this year (Rust).

 Database wise, I prefer to use MongoDB and Redis.